 We’re excited to include guest posts on our blog from interesting people and companies in the industry.
-This post was written by Seen by Indeed – a talent-matching platform for job-seekers in tech.
+This post on top programming languages was written by Seen by Indeed – a talent-matching platform for job-seekers in tech.

 - Top skills for software engineers